 What to Do When Sundowning Occurs

 In the midst of sundowning, it’s very important to remain calm yourself.
 Use a quiet, soothing voice and try to see if there’s an underlying issue that you can help resolve, such as hunger, thirst, or the need to use the bathroom.
 If all of the senior’s physical needs are met, reassure him or her that everything is ok, and that it’s time for bed – but never argue with the person or use physical restraints.
 Pacing is common in sundowning, and perfectly acceptable within a safe area.

-At Nightingale Homecare, an Alzheimers care company in Phoenix and the surrounding areas, we’re always on hand to “take the night shift” and help a senior with sundowning issues to stay engaged and safe throughout the night, so you can get the rest you need.
+At Nightingale Homecare, top providers of Scottsdale, AZ home health care and the surrounding areas, we’re always on hand to “take the night shift” and help a senior with sundowning issues to stay engaged and safe throughout the night, so you can get the rest you need.
 Contact us to learn more about our Connections dementia care program and to schedule a free in-home consultation to see how we can help with the particular challenges your loved one is facing.